-Confiscation: Prohibited items removed from one's possession by University personnel or law enforcement agencies.
-May or may not include disposal.
+Confiscation: Prohibited items removed from one's possession by University personnel or law enforcement agencies (may or may not include disposal).

-Educational Assignment: A writing and/or research assignment which discusses fact and theory about a topic related to the violation committed.
+Educational Assignment: An assignment that involves a writing and/or research project focusing on a topic related to the violation committed and/or a mandatory attendance at a training or educational presentation.